arjan/decorator/README.md

 ```

 Note that `print()` here is a function, not a macro!
 The actual macro
-has arity 0, and will be defined in the caller module.
+has arity 0, and will be imported in the caller module.
 The decorator
 module's `print()` function gets called when the actual function is
 being defined.